 A.H.
 Ismail Center

-- Take a look at what's coming to the Ismail Center at Lyles-Porter Hall.
+- April 2021 – Due to the COVID-19 pandemic, the Center remains closed.
+Check out what the Center will have to offer when we reopen.
 Find out the benefits of becoming a member, located under the membership tab!

 Hours of Operation

 In response to the COVID-19 public health emergency, our center will be closed until further notice.

 The nation’s annual health care expenditure is approximately $3.5 trillion, of which, 90% is spent on chronic diseases and mental health issues.
 Program goals will be achieved with individualized fitness assessments & exercise prescriptions and improving lifestyle modification adherence through accountability and education.

 - "Prediabetes and Exercise" will be a yearlong program using resources from the Centers for Disease Control and Prevention to support and encourage exercise and a healthy lifestyle.
 The course will look at eating, ways of becoming active, stress, healthy shopping and eating out.
 Participants will also receive an individualized exercise program.

 - Cardiovascular Risk Reduction Program is a primary and secondary cardiovascular preventive program, which meets for supervised exercise sessions twice a week for one semester.
 The goal of the program is to reduce cardiovascular risk factors, mortality, morbidity, and health care costs.